caseywdunn/docker-smrtlink/readme.md

     - 8243 (for SMRT Link )

-    - 443 (for git access during installation)
+    - 443 (for git access via https during installation)

 Once the instance is running, increase the open files limit.
 I took the approach presented at http://aws-labs.com/increase-open-files-limit/ Paste the following into `/etc/security/limits.conf` just before the line `# End of file`: